-3. Choose a strategic location for business set-up and select a strategic location for business and production set-up
+- Choose a strategic location for business and production set-up

 Click HERE for further information.

 There are costs that are hard to anticipate.
-These costs can be a result of construction re-planning, rising costs of foundation/pile construction due to local soil conditions and/or additional expenses for soil reinforcement to avoid subsidence.
+Unforeseen costs may arise from factors such as construction re-planning, increased expenses for foundation/pile construction due to local soil conditions, or additional outlays for soil reinforcement to prevent subsidence.

-7. Have a quality control department from your home country or organize additional training for your staff to avoid discrepancies in specifications between countries.
+- Establish a quality control department from your home country or provide additional training for your staff to prevent discrepancies in specifications between countries

-This measure helps businesses ensure to product quality, avoid risk of product recalls and damage compensation that is currently happening in the current export market.
+This precautionary step aids businesses in maintaining product quality, mitigating the risk of product recalls, and averting damage compensation issues prevalent in the current export market.

-8. Use factories for-rent instead of renting land to shorten implementation time, free up cash flow and freely expand on demand
+- Opt for leased factories instead of acquiring land to expedite implementation, free up cash flow and freely expand on demand

 Find out more about the benefits of the ready-built factories HERE.

-Add 25%-30% of the minimum wage to make the job more attractive to employees compared offers from competitors.
+Add 25%-30% of the minimum wage to make the job more appealing and stand out from what competitors are offering.

 Foreign banking institutions that have branches and representative offices in Vietnam are HSBC, Citigroup, Shinhan and Standard Chartered, among others.